Nytra/ResoniteHotReloadLib/README.md

 }
 ```

-Then whenever you want to hot reload the mod you would call `HotReloader.HotReload(Type modType)` where `modType` is the type of your mod class which inherits `ResoniteMod`.
+Then whenever you want to hot reload the mod you would call `HotReloader.HotReload(Type modType)` where `modType` is the Type of your mod (the Type which inherits ResoniteMod).

 Example: